Beverage Preservation 101: Part I - Tunnel Pasteurization vs. Hot Filling

 - It cannot be used for carbonated products due to the excessive amount of foam created when introducing CO2 to a hot product.

-- Hot fill compatible PET bottles are more expensive.
+- Hot fill compatible PET beverage bottles are more expensive.

 Check out Part II of our Beverage Preservation 101, where we explore: